-This course is designed for Boy Scouts who are interested in: gaining leadership experience by sharing their Scouting knowledge, experience, skills and enthusiasm directly with Cub Scouts; and assisting Den Leaders by serving as a resource and helping to provide a great program.Click here for information on Upcoming Den Chief Training Courses
+This course is designed for Scouts BSA members who are interested in: gaining leadership experience by sharing their Scouting knowledge, experience, skills and enthusiasm directly with Cub Scouts; and assisting Den Leaders by serving as a resource and helping to provide a great program.Click here for information on Upcoming Den Chief Training Courses

 Patrol Leadership Skills (PLS)

 Patrol Leadership Skills is a youth leadership training course conducted in a Troop camping setting for a weekend.
 The troop staff provides training on youth leadership positions, patrol method and troop operations.
 The skills staff provides training to each patrol and runs the inter-patrol skill rally.
 The course is designed to reinforce the movement of the young scout from the New Scout patrol to a regular troop patrol and potentially serving as an Assistant Patrol Leader (APL).

 PLS is a Monmouth Council-developed course that is offered every fall (usually the same weekend as the NJ teacher’s convention) at Quail Hill Scout Reservation.Click here for more information on upcoming PLS courses